Welcome to Jilinya Adventures…

 Discover the magnificent Kimberley.
 Now you can not only experience the natural wonder of this last great wilderness area, but immerse yourself in one of the largest cultural landscapes on the planet.

-We have teamed up with multi-award winning Horizontal Falls Seaplane Adventures and Paradise Point Adventures to not only take you deep into the remote Kimberley, but take you back in time as you understand a culture that has been practicing for thousands of years.
+We have teamed up with multi-award winning Horizontal Falls Seaplane Adventures and KAS Helicopters to not only take you deep into the remote Kimberley, but take you back in time as you understand a culture that has been practicing for thousands of years.
 Learn about Wandjina and Wungurr, the sentient beings who laid down the law for us and created the country, whose images are painted in caves all over the Kimberley.

 These images survive today, few outsiders have the privilege of visiting these ancient rock art sites.
 We want to share our culture with you.
 See the range of tours we offer, from day trips for the independent traveller, to exclusive rock art hikes for passengers travelling aboard visiting cruise ships and vessels.